 And once again the magic happen.

-The result of this shifting is even beyond the highest expectation from management.
+The result of this shift is even beyond the highest expectation from management.
 Disney+ global subscribers fly from 26.5 million in Q1 2020 to 95 million in Q1 2021.

 This is how customer retention plays a significant role.
 When the model change, when the way how customer spends their money change, they keep sticking with your product.